-NO. GOAL ACTIONS KEY PERFORMANCE MEASURES WHEN RESOURCES REQUIRED 15 Support compliance of mandatory microchipping of dogs and cats.
+ACTIONS MEASURES WHEN RESOURCES REQUIRED 15 Support compliance of mandatory microchipping of dogs and cats.
 Continue to promote the Dog and Cat Management Board's information on compulsory microchipping for dogs and cats.
 Promotional campaign implemented over the life of this Plan.
-Year 1 & ongoing Internal ) Reintroduce a microchipping voucher system to provide residents with an accessible service all year round.
+Year 1 & ongoing Internal Reintroduce a microchipping voucher system to provide residents with an accessible service all year round.
 (New) Increase percentage of microchipped dogs and cats over the life of this Plan.
-Year 2 & ongoing Internal 16 Promote the benefits of microchipping.
+Year 2 & ongoing Internal the of oping.
 Continue to promote the benefits of microchipping and the implications of having an un-microchipped dog or cat.
 Promotional campaign implemented over the life of this Plan.
-Year 1 & ongoing Internal Discount in fees and charges.
+Year 1 & ongoing Internal in fees jes.
 Continue to provide a discount off the registration fee for dogs that have been desexed and microchipped.
-Increase percentage of microchipped dogs over the life of this Plan.
-Internal
+Internal tory oping of cats. the of oping.
+Continue to promote the Dog and Cat Management Board's information on compulsory pping of microchipping for dogs and cats.
+Reintroduce a microchipping voucher system to provide residents with an accessible service all year round.
+(New) Continue to promote the benefits of microchipping and the implications of having an un-microchipped dog or cat. in fees Continue to provide a discount off the registration fee for dogs that have Continue to promote the Dog and Cat Management Board's implemented over the life of this Plan.
+Promotional campaign implemented over the life of this Plan.
+Promotional campaign implemented over the life of this Plan.
+Promotional campaign implemented over the life of this Plan.
+Reintroduce a microchipping voucher system to provide residents with an accessible and cats over the life of this Plan.
+Promotional campaign implemented over the life of this Plan.
+Continue to promote the benefits of microchipping and the implications of having an un-microchipped dog or cat.
+In fees Continue to provide a discount off the registration fee for dogs that have microchipped dogs over Continue to promote the Dog and Cat Management Board's implemented over information on compulsory information on compulsor